 Food Processing Floors

 Food processing floors must withstand some of the most difficult conditions!
 These severe conditions can put a heavy toll on conventional floors.
-PUMA-CRETE® urethane floors were developed to for these severe environments.
+PUMA-CRETE® urethane floors were developed for these severe environments.
 In contrast, epoxy flooring and other conventional floor materials routinely fail in these same conditions.
 PUMA-CRETE® specially developed for the food and beverage processing industry.
 These floors are tough, impact and abrasion resistant, chemical resistant, moisture and thermal shock tolerant.
 They are truly “The Toughest Floors” !

 EPF has been serving the food & beverage processing industry, for over 30 years.
 Our floors are found in plants nationwide, wherever food and beverage products are handled, processed and stored.
 We are skilled in handling your floor project from A-Z, from budgeting to design, construction and warranty.
 We control all aspects of your industrial flooring project, using our own company personnel and crews.
 This guarantees a quality finished product!
 Specialty services include elimination of puddles, sloping floors to drains, new floor drains, concrete slabs and curbs.